TGlide/-reddit-Wallpaper-Downloader/README.md

 - TGLIDE

 ## License
-This project is licensed under the GNU GNL v3 License - See LICENSE.md for details.
+This project is licensed under the [GNU GPL v3 License](./LICENSE.md)